ChrisDeFreitas/ElasticStack/README.md

-# 0. General
+# 0. General Notes
+- see the last section "Useful commands and scripts" for more note like info
 - after the initial installation of ElasticSearch and Kibana the VM slowed down substantially.
 The slowness is also affecting other applications on the host computer.
 I expect it is due to the JVM and the system requiring general optimization.
 As fresh install there are probably services that should be turned off and the estack components do require tuning for the environment.
 But I also expect that the JVM is 80% of the problem.
 -- after disabling a bunch of services xfce was still slow.
--- updated to 2 GB RAM resolved slowness; still need to configure JVM and new apps and test again with 1 GB RAM.
+-- update to 2 GB RAM resolved slowness; still need to configure JVM and new apps and test again with 1 GB RAM.
+-- Found that JVM was using 40% RAM and Xfce had a bunch of useless apps.
+Need to update Xfce.

 # 1. Elastic Search Service